barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ## Run CMake to configure the build

 The build directory must be outside the source tree.
 Make a build directory, cd to it, then run `ccmake`.
+The build directory is not the final install location.
+You will set the prefix in CMake where you want to install the executables and libraries.

 ```
-mkdir -p ~/bin/ants
+mkdir -p ~/bin/antsBuild
-cd ~/bin/ants
+cd ~/bin/antsBuild
 ccmake ~/code/ANTs
 ```

 Hit 'c' to do an initial configuration.
 CMake will do some checking and then present options for review.
+You should set `CMAKE_INSTALL_PREFIX` to where you want to install ANTs.
+This needs to be somewhere that you have write access.

 If you are behind a firewall that blocks the git protocol, set `SuperBuild_ANTS_USE_GIT_PROTOCOL` to "OFF".
 You may also need to replace the git protocol for the ITK build.
 You can do this on the command line with
 ```